About PetersPioneersJohn and Mary Augusta Schickell Schmitt Family

 Panning for gold on the Mokelumne River.
 Originally published in Harper's Weekly, 1860, as part of the article "How We Got Gold in California."

 Tiffin, 1847-1851.
 John and Mary Augusta continued to live in Tiffin following their marriage.
-Their first child was born in Tiffin, and it appears that while Mary Augusta was pregnant John went to California and worked as a miner at a gold mine at Mathenias Creek in El Dorado County.
+Their first child was born in Tiffin, and it appears that, while Mary Augusta was pregnant with Mary, John went to California and worked as a miner at a gold mine at Mathenias Creek in El Dorado County.

 The 1850 U.S. Census for Seneca County, Ohio, shows a Mary A. Smith, 20, born in Germany, and a Mary A, Smith, 1, born in Ohio.
 They are living with Catherine Smith, 60, born in Germany.
 There is no John Smith listed, presumably because he was in California.

-John and Mary Augusta's first child, Mary Appolonia Schmitt, was born in Tiffin on August 10, 1849.
+John and Mary Augusta's first child, Mary Appolonia Schmitt, was born in Tiffin on August 10, 1849, six months after John went to the gold rush..
 She eventually went by the name Abbie Smith.

-On April 7, 1851, John Smith returned to Tiffin from the California.
+On April 7, 1851, John Smith returned to Tiffin from California.
 His gold mining days were over.
+He had been gone for two years anbd two months.
 There is no indication that he made a fortune there.

 John and Mary Augusta's second child, Crescenz Joseph Schmitt, was born in Grand Rapids on March 21, 1852.
 He eventually went by the name Cris J. Smith.